 As used in this chapter, the following terms shall have the meanings indicated:

+Billboard – A structure for the display of an advertisement in public places or alongside highways that is larger than any sign otherwise permitted under the local law.

 SIGN – Any material, structure or device, or part thereof, of any size, composed of lettered or pictorial matter which is located outdoors, or on the exterior of any building, or indoors as a window sign, displaying an advertisement, announcement, notice or name, and shall include any declaration, demonstration, display, representation, illustration or insignia used to advertise an activity, business, event, service or community facility when such is placed in view of the general public.

 AWNING SIGN – Any visual message incorporated into an awning attached to a building.